 With the close of Peak Summer Season in OBX, another season opens.
 Hurricane Season.
-“Tropical cyclones have affected North Carolina in every month between May and December; about 35 percent of the storms struck the state in September, and 80 … Continue reading
+“Tropical cyclones have affected North Carolina in every month between May and December; about 35 percent of the storms struck the state in September, and 80 percent affected the state between August and October, which coincides with the peak of the … Continue reading

 Disclaimer: I’m not a fisher-girl.
 So I don’t know the lingo.

 Back in April, David got to enjoy a classic OBX experience, Deep Sea Fishing.
 One of his best friends invited him to join a mid-week business perk fishing trip.
 The weather had been rough, so they were iffy as to whether or not they were even going to go out.
 As semi-experienced deep sea fisher-men, they took Dramamine the night before.
 Get it in the system.The seas were rough, 7-10 Ft swells, to be exact.
 They had booked The Trophy Hunter, a 54 Ft B&B Works out of Oregon Inlet.
 The captain drove up to the top of the Bonner Bridge to ascertain the state of the inlet.
 He said, “Roger that,” they took more Dramamine and took off (shoved off, set sail, anchors away, etc.)

 They went out about 25 miles, a three hour tour (actually, it took about 2 hours to get to the

 gulf stream.)
 David has a set of very respectable sea legs.
 He says the key is to always look at the horizon, don’t look down.
 He fared very well, let’s just say one of his companions is a landlubber.
 Yikes, but to be fair, they had 7-10ft seas.
 Just look up at ceiling of the room you are sitting in right now.
 That’s likely 8ft.